luciotato/LiteScript/devel/source-v0.8/Producer_js.lite.md

 if it has a "catch" or "exception", insert 'try{'

           for each statement in .body.statements
-            if statement.statement instance of Grammar.ExceptionBlock
+            if statement.specific instance of Grammar.ExceptionBlock
                 .out " try{",NL
                 break